LysenkoDenys/luck/README.md

 ### The application is homework for this video (by Vitaly Savchuk): https://www.youtube.com/watch?v=p7JCiE2kFV0&ab_channel=SavchukIT testing your luck by guessing 1 number from 9 by 3 attempts.

-<p>The application deployed here: https://luck-nine.vercel.app/</p>
+### The application deployed here: https://luck-nine.vercel.app/

 <h5>This app allows you:</h5>
 <ul>